 - Instructor observes or learns of an academic integrity violation.

-- The burden of proof needed is, “the student more likely than not, committed the academic integrity violation.”
+- The burden of proof needed is: “is it more likely than not, that the student committed the academic integrity violation.”

-- If it has not already occurred, notify the student (email or face-to-face) that you are reporting them to the Academic Integrity Office.
+- If it has not already occurred, notify the student (email, face-to-face, Zoom, telephone) that you are reporting them to the Academic Integrity Office.

 - The Academic Integrity Office will adjudicate the case per *FSE and University policy/procedures.

 - Note: the “typical” 1st offense violation is a zero on the assignment/exam in question and mandatory participation in the FSE Academic Integrity remediation Course.

 - The AIO may modify sanctions so that they are within the FSE sanctioning guidelines.
 The AIO will elevate the sanction, if the reported student has a previous record of an academic integrity violation.
 For unique and/or especially egregious cases the instructor and AIO will discuss an appropriate sanction.

 - During this process, instructors may need to communicate with the Academic Integrity Officer and/or participate in a student requested appeal hearing.